Existential crisis

 The problem of meaninglessness plays a central role in all of these types.
 It can arise in the form of cosmic meaning, which is concerned with the meaning of life at large or why we are here.
 Another form concerns personal secular meaning, in which the individual tries to discover purpose and value mainly for their own life.
-The issue of meaninglessness becomes a problem because of the discrepancy between the desire of humans to live a meaningful life and the apparent meaninglessness and indifference of the world, sometimes termed the absurd.
-Various sources of meaning have been suggested through which the individual may find meaning.
-They include altruism, or trying to benefit others; dedicating oneself to a cause, such as a religious or political movement; creativity, for example by creating art; hedonism, or trying to live one's life to the fullest; self-actualization, which refers to the development of one's inborn potentials; and finding the right attitude towards one's hardships.
+Finding a source of meaning may resolve a crisis, like altruism, dedicating oneself to a religious or political cause, or finding a way to develop one's potential.
+Other approaches include adopting a new system of meaning, learning to accept meaninglessness, cognitive behavioral therapy, and the practice of social perspective-taking.